 2. Prepare for No On-Site Audits

 For many compliance teams, the on-site audit is a useful risk remediation tool.
-In some situations, the on-site audit is proposed as a form of compromise between the commercial and compliance teams.
+In some situations, the on-site audit is proposed as a form of compromise between commercial and compliance teams.
 For instance, compliance may approve a red-flag-laden but high-performing third-party on the condition that an on-site audit is performed.
-However, given the uncertainty surrounding international travel, it is unlikely that compliance teams will be able to perform on-site audits in the next 6-9 months.
+However, given the uncertainty surrounding international travel, it is unlikely that compliance teams will be able to perform on-site audits in the near future.

-To account for this in the vendor risk scoring system, compliance teams should factor in a third-party’s ability to provide all relevant records electronically and seek additional information regarding the third-party’s data management systems.
+To account for this constraint, compliance teams should factor in a third-party’s ability to provide all relevant records electronically and seek additional information regarding the third-party’s data management systems.
 Established third-party distributors should be no stranger to document retention standards, but a new emphasis must be placed on electronic storing of all records.
-This may result in smaller third parties being punished with higher risk scores, but the inability to conduct on-site audits removes an important tool in the compliance toolbox and should be reflected in the risk calculation.
+This requirement may result in smaller third parties being punished with higher risk scores, but the inability to conduct on-site audits removes an important tool in the compliance toolbox and should be reflected in the risk calculation.

 3. Adjust Volume of Business Calculations